-Velocity helps teams understand if they are doing things right (with the assumption that doing things right increases your velocity.)
+Velocity (see Notes on Velocity) helps teams understand if they are doing things right (given the assumption that doing things right increases your velocity.)
 The Sprint Goal helps teams ensure that they are doing the right things.
-It is about understanding the “why” of what the team is doing, so that they can keep focus on it when things change.
+It is about understanding the “why” of what the team is doing so that they can keep focus on it when things change.

 Jeff Sutherland adds that in addition to keeping the team focused it encourages Swarming: Can we get everyone working on one thing together?
 He relates: